anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-The-Android-App-Market-on-Google-Play.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="9.-Sentiment-analysis-of-user-reviews">9.
-Sentiment analysis of user reviews<a class="anchor-link" href="#9.-Sentiment-analysis-of-user-reviews"> </a></h2><p>Mining user review data to determine how people feel about your product, brand, or service can be done using a technique called sentiment analysis.
+<h2 id="Sentiment-analysis-of-user-reviews">Sentiment analysis of user reviews<a class="anchor-link" href="#Sentiment-analysis-of-user-reviews"> </a></h2><p>Mining user review data to determine how people feel about your product, brand, or service can be done using a technique called sentiment analysis.
 User reviews for apps can be analyzed to identify if the mood is positive, negative or neutral about that app.
 For example, positive words in an app review might include words such as 'amazing', 'friendly', 'good', 'great', and 'love'.
 Negative words might be words like 'malware', 'hate', 'problem', 'refund', and 'incompetent'.</p>
 <p>By plotting sentiment polarity scores of user reviews for paid and free apps, we observe that free apps receive a lot of harsh comments, as indicated by the outliers on the negative y-axis.
 Reviews for paid apps appear never to be extremely negative.
 This may indicate something about app quality, i.e., paid apps being of higher quality than free apps on average.
 The median polarity score for paid apps is a little higher than free apps, thereby syncing with our previous observation.</p>
 <p>In this notebook, we analyzed over ten thousand apps from the Google Play Store.
 We can use our findings to inform our decisions should we ever wish to create an app ourselves.</p>
 </div>